veracity/veracity-documentation/common/markdown/data-fabric-keys/data-fabric-keys.md

 ```ps
 https://ne1gnvdltasfsus00001.blob.core.windows.net/devcontainer9ae56656-bd3a-4d6e-b257-cfbb6241b1ea?sv=2017-04-17&sr=c&sig=HkIguyFkms26jwP420X8Rfu3q%2B9fuwO8Ob5Aeth7UfM%3D&st=2017-10-27T20%3A29%3A55Z&se=2017-10-27T22%3A30%3A02Z&sp=rwdl
 ```
 You should treat this information as you would treat a key to your home.
 It is personal, and do not share the key.
-A uniqe key will be generated for each individual user you choose to share with.
+A unique key will be generated for each individual user you choose to share with.

 ### Key duration
 A SAS key may be granted for a limited time, options for Veracity are: